 The chapel and crematorium grounds

-Medway Crematorium features two chapels, both with a public waiting room.
-After the service you'll exit to an open air flower court to view floral tributes following a funeral service.
+Medway Crematorium features 2 chapels, both with a public waiting room.
+After the service you'll exit to an open-air flower court to view floral tributes following a funeral service.

 The chapels are identical and can hold up to 115 people seated, with more space for up to 30 people standing.
 The chapels are designed to facilitate funeral services of all denominations and does not display any fixed religious symbols or icons.
 A wheelchair is available from the crematorium office and can be used in the chapel.
 Seating in the chapel can be moved or rearranged on request.